 Concrete-filled pipe piles, steel H-piles with a concrete casing, and steel beams with concrete decks are the more common composite types.
 The concrete casing or jacket for the steel H-piles may be required only in the splash or tidal zone.
-However, due to instances of severe deterioration of the pile just below the jacket, the jacket must be extended to ELW or to below mudline.
+However, due to instances of severe deterioration of the pile just below the jacket, extend the jacket to

+Extreme Low Water (ELW) or to below mudline.
 Concrete may also be added to steel pipe piles for deadweight purposes to resist uplift forces or to increase the stiffness of the pile.